 Or if you’re after something a little more muted, perhaps grey is something that will work with your home.

 It’s one of the most popular colours in privacy fencing and black is certainly enjoying its moment in the spotlight.
-As a fence colour, black contrasts beautifully with green and gold foliage and creates a mesmerising, moody backdrop for your plants.
+Black fencing contrasts beautifully with green and gold foliage.
+And it creates a mesmerising, moody backdrop for your plants.

 Worried about dampness or just want something a little more modern?
 You can get really great quality metal privacy fences which look fabulous.